 If you’re wondering, “when does a therapist have to break confidentiality?” know that the answer is black-and-white (and also gray).

-Ah, confidentiality.
-One of the primary reasons clients choose to enter into a counseling relationship.
-When a client chooses to visit a health and wellness professional, they want to know they can share their inner fears, secrets, and desires with a neutral party, and that individual will not, and cannot, share that information with anyone else.
-But does what happen in a session always stay in a session?
-When does a therapist have to break confidentiality, why do they decide to share private information, and even more important, to whom?
+Confidentiality is one of the primary reasons clients choose to enter a counseling relationship.
+When a client chooses to visit a health and wellness professional, they want to know that they can share their inner fears, secrets, and desires with a neutral party, and that the individual will not, and cannot, share that information with anyone else.
+Sometimes, however, what happens in a session doesn’t always stay in a session.
+It’s important to know when a therapist has to break confidentiality, why they decide to share private information and, more importantly, to whom.

 The basics on confidentiality disclosures

-In a counseling atmosphere, therapist confidentiality is one of the most important aspects of building a strong rapport with clients.
-Which is why it’s a counselor’s duty to not only notify them of your privacy policies, but explain in detail any circumstance in which the confidentiality agreement of counseling gets broken.
+In a counseling atmosphere, therapist confidentiality is one of the most important aspects of building a strong rapport with a client.
+This is why it’s a therapist’s duty to not only notify the client of their privacy policies, but also explain in detail of any circumstances in which the confidentiality agreement of counseling gets broken.

-As a health and wellness professional, a good way to initiate this conversation is to send out all privacy policies (which include confidentiality disclosures) in your new client welcome letter.
-Then, when processing and reviewing all the paperwork in the initial session, review and ask questions of your client to ensure he understands it.
+As a health and wellness professional, a good way to initiate the conversation of confidentiality is to include all your privacy policies (which include confidentiality disclosures) into your new client welcome letter.
+Then, when processing and reviewing all the paperwork in the initial session, review and ask questions to your client to ensure they understand the privacy policies.

 As a therapist, you value the trust you’re working so hard to build with your clients, but you want to make sure that you’re following any state or licensing board regulation about information that is pertinent to disclose (and when).
-You also need to know how to explain confidentiality disclosures to your inquiring clients.
-Check with your state and federal legislature, as well as your licensing board’s ethical code for precise information about handling the information a client shares in a session.
+You also need to know how to best explain confidentiality disclosures to your inquiring clients.
+Check with your state and federal legislature, as well as your licensing board’s ethical code, for precise information about handling information a client shares in a session.
 Below is a general overview of when counselors can break confidentiality:

 1. If the client may be an immediate danger to himself or others